uts-ios-dev/project3_group-61/README.md

 # project3_group_61
-aassignment for the IOS project3
+Assignment for the IOS project3
+This is a game for choose same figure